lume/lume/README.md

 ###Coming Soon:

-* API for making UI Components and examples for DOMElement and Mesh.
-* Unified UI Event system for GL and DOM.
+* UI Event System
+* Responsive Framework
-* Refactor to use ES6 Modules.
+* ES6 Modules
-* Add Support for Safari, Firefox, and Edge.

 ##Getting Started

-An example is provided in the root directory and [here](http://devmagnet.net/boxer/demo).
+Examples are provided in a web app built with this Engine in the root directory of the repo and [here](http://devmagnet.net/boxer/demo).

-`app.js` initializes the Engine and the Web Worker.
-It is fairly minimal at the moment.
+Below is an example that initializes the Engine and a Web Worker, configures 180 nodes and adds them to the Scene Graph.
+Each node is set to transition it's opacity over 1 second from 0 to 1.
+A ViewController handles normal tasks associated with a higher level API.

 ```
 var SceneWorker = new Worker('src/workers/SceneWorker.js');